WilliamYi96/Humanities-and-Social-Sciences/Psychology/Psychology_and_Life/psychology_and_life.md

 On the other hand, different understanding of a test result and its explanation may leads to different ideas about what to predict.

 # The Evolution of Modern Psychology
-## What are the central concerns of the structuralist and functionalist approaches
+## Central concerns of the structuralist and functionalist approaches

-## What conclusions did Helen Thompson Wooley draw about differences between the sexes?
+## Differences between the sexes drawn by Helen Thompson Wooley

 ## How do the psychodynamic and behaviorist perspectives conceptualize the force that shape people's actions?

-## What is the purpose of cognitive neuroscience?
+## The purpose of cognitive neuroscience?

 ## How do the evolutionay perspective and sociocultural perspective complement each other?